 - Smoke Testing

-- Station & Force Main Inspections
+- Station and Force Main Inspections

 Each year Utilities performs approximately five million dollars worth of projects to extend sanitary sewer and public water.
 Funding for these projects is generated from a portion of the County meals tax and through the collection of connection fees.